 “You look scared, peacekeeper,” Omicron noted.
 “But you’re a child in all of this, so that’s understandable.
 I actually think you’re quite brave.”

 Alice remained silent.
-Carl kept looking to Allen for what to do next, but Allen remained as stony-faced as ever.
+Carl kept looking to Allen for what to do next, but Allen remained as stone-faced as ever.